Lethja/Newth/DJGPP/README.md

 DJGPP\Watt32s\lib
 ```

-Newth depends on BSD-like networking API and compiling for DOS is no exception.
+Newth depends on BSD-like networking API, and compiling for DOS is no exception.
 For Newth to link to Watt32 correctly `USE_BSD_API` must be defined when building Watt32 library.
 It's optional but a good idea to define `USE_BOOTP` and/or `USE_DHCP`
 so that Newth can configure its IP address automatically.